Te Mana Hauora O Te Tairawhiti

 0.8 FTE, 32 hours per week

-There is a structured orientation to the Tairawhiti NETP Programme and to the Graduate Registered Nurse’s clinical placement.
+There is a structured orientation to the Hauora Tairāwhiti NETP Programme and to the Graduate Registered Nurse’s clinical placement.

-Graduate Registered Nurses are required to submit a portfolio at a competent RN level prior to exiting the programme, as per Tairawhiti DHB PDRP.
+Graduate Registered Nurses are required to submit an e-portfolio at a competent Registered Nurse level as a component of the postgraduate paper and prior to exiting the programme, as per Hauora Tairāwhiti PDRP.
 Information and guidance regarding the PDRP is given to participants throughout the year on study days.
-Support is available from the NETP Coordinator and the TDH Nurse Educator.
+Support is available from the NETP Coordinator and the Nurse Educator.

-All applications for positions advertised by Tairawhiti District Health must be lodged utilising the ACE online recruitment process.
+All applications for positions advertised by Hauora Tairāwhiti must be made via the ACE online recruitment process.

-Interviews will be held 8th, 9th or 10th of October 2014
+Interviews will be held in October 2017

 For more information please contact: